 Standards of Conduct

 It is a privilege and not a right to be a student-athlete at Union.
 Every student-athlete is expected to conduct himself/herself in a manner that reflects positively on the team, the Department of Athletics, and the College.
 As a member of the student body at Union, each student-athlete must act in accordance with all College policies as outlined within the student handbook, along with the policies of the Department of Athletics, Liberty League, ECACH and the NCAA.
 NYS and NCAA rules mandate that all student-athletes must receive Title IX training on an annual basis.
-Union College Athletics partners with the College Title IX Coordinator to present educational sessions every academic year.
+Union College Athletics partners with Union College's Title IX Coordinator to present educational sessions every academic year.
 For more information regarding the Student-Athlete Code of Conduct, follow this link.

 - Student athletes should act in a manner that reflects positively on themselves, their team and the college.